srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Naina Sahiri
 proposed machine learning project ideas to the client and should search for some datasets required for our project.

+###### Madhupriya Gundeti
+Researched some projects regarding machine learning and presented our ideas to the professor.
+Professir asked to find some datasets.

 --------------------------------------------------------------------------------------------------------------
 ##### January 25th
 ###### Srujan Kumar Reddy Yeruva